Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 What does Laurie Montgomery at the Washington Post say?

-She's a first off, she's a stimulus cheerleader.
+She says, first off, she's a stimulus cheerleader.

-A Republican plan to sharply cut federal spending this year would destroy wipe out 700,000 jobs through 2012, according to an independent economic analysis.
+A Republican plan to sharply cut federal spending this year would destroy, wipe out 700,000 jobs through 2012, according to an independent economic analysis.

-Wait a minute, Mark Zandy.
+Wait a minute, Mark Zandi.

-Mark Zandi, Mark Name rings the bell.
+Mark Zandi, Mark, that name rings the bell.

-Mark Zandy, Mark Zandy, Mark.
+Mark Zandi, Mark Zandy, Mark Zandy.

 Oh, here it is right here.